danielscholl/azure-automation-arm/README.md

  __Option 2__: In order to manually create the Run As Account the script create-runas-account.ps1 can be run which will create the certificates on the local machine and then upload the certificates to the automation account.

-<b>NOTE:</b> This ARM template uses an Azure Function to create unique GUIDs neecessary for job automation.
+<b>NOTE 2:</b> This ARM template uses an Azure Function to create unique GUIDs neecessary for job automation.

 Repo Location:  https://github.com/danielscholl/azure-functions